TedMichalik/FS1/README.md

 DC2/CopyFiles1
 ```
 Add a static IP address for the second adapter.
-A second adapter was enabled for SSH logins forconfiguration and testing in VirtualBox.
+A second adapter was enabled for SSH logins for configuration and testing in VirtualBox.
 Make these changes to the **/etc/network/interfaces** file (Done with CopyFiles1):
 ```
 # The primary network interface
-allow-hotplug enp0s3
+auto enp0s3
 iface enp0s3 inet static
         address 10.0.2.6/24
         gateway 10.0.2.1

 # The secondary network interface
-allow-hotplug enp0s8
+auto enp0s8
 iface enp0s8 inet static
         address 192.168.56.6/24
 ```